TomorrowWontExist/MintingStationDApp/ValuableNotesCleanVersion.md

 npm install -g npm
 npm install
-npm init // initialize (this is how setup your directory and give project description) npm run deploy // Use for this Dapp npm run build
+npm init // initialize (this is how setup your directory and give project description) npm run deploy // Use for this Dapp to deploy to Github npm run build

 git clone (repo copy/paste)